isabella232/win32-pr.es-es/desktop-src/DNS/microsoftdns-sigtype-modify.md

 ## <a name="remarks"></a>Comentarios

-Cualquier parámetro no especificado se deja sin modificar en el registro modificado.
+Cualquier parámetro no especificado se deja sin cambios en el registro modificado.

 ## <a name="requirements"></a>Requisitos